MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-releaseburndown.md

 ## Create the clustered column chart

 Power BI shows you the fields you can report on.

-> [!NOTE]
-> The example below assumes that no one renamed any columns.
+The following example assumes that columns weren't renamed.

 1. In Power BI, choose **Clustered column chart** under **Visualizations** and select the fields as shown in the following image.